What is Instagram’s Threads app? All your questions answered

 How do you use Threads?

-The platform is currently available on iOS and Android in over 100 countries.
+The platform is currently available on iOS and Android in more than 100 countries.
 However, due to privacy concerns, the app is not currently available in the EU.
-Since you are logging in through your Instagram account, you will be able to follow all folks that you follow.
-You will also import your username, name, and settings like block list.
+Because you are logging in through your Instagram account, you will be able to follow all folks that you follow.
+You will also import your username, name and settings like block list.

 How many users does this thing have?

-Within hours of launch, Threads has crossed the mark of 10 million signups.
+Within hours of launch, Threads has crossed the mark of 10 million signups and it passed 30 million signups within 24 hours.
+Threads reached 100 million users within just five days of launch.

+Mark Zuckerberg noted on the first day that the app attracted 2 million signups in two hours, 5 million signups in four hours and 10 million registered users in seven hours.
+The next morning, the CEO of Meta noted that more than 30 million people had signed up to try the new app.
+Threads’ growth is noteworthy given that it hasn’t even launched in the EU yet because of privacy reasons.

 What are the limitations of posting on Threads?

 Users can post 500 characters in one post on the app.
-The post supports images and videos, but you can’t post GIFs yet.
+The post supports images, videos and GIFs.
 A Thread post supports up to 10 media items.

 Can you use Threads on the web?